nnq-huy/mokki-rent/README.md

 - user and host can cancel reservations
 - guest and host can send messages, confirm and cancel reservations in the messages center
 - host can mangage their bookings and properties in dedicated pages with calendar and list view
+- reporting dashboard showing booking stats on user's properties
 - responsive design

 ## To dos:

 - ~~messaging between host & user~~
-- user & host profiles
+- ~~user & host profiles~~
 - more detailed info on listing
 - more images per listing
 - advanced price calculation